bfetler/project_management/README.md

 ##### 5. Work Breakdown Structure
 Define what the team will do, as much as possible.
-+ Brainstorm ideas (usually at the start of project or phase)
++ Brainstorm ideas (usually at the start of project or phase).
 + Define user stories, what customers want.
 May be broken into individual interations:
     + Customer A
     + looking for item B